How fighter pilots plan combat missions

 (U.S. Air Force photo/ Airman 1st Class Dillon Johnston)

 Similar to managing projects in the civilian world, we must refine objectives, develop a plan with limited resources, and execute it in a dynamic environment.
-Over the years we’ve developed hundreds of best practices to make the process as smooth and efficient and possible.
+Over the years we’ve developed hundreds of best practices to make the process as smooth and efficient as possible.
 One of them is the GICL, or Good Idea Cut-off Line.

 plan fighter pilot